frederic-perez/AmE-dictionary/data/idioms.md

 __turn up the heat (on someone or something)__ To put pressure on someone or something; apply additional pressure to someone or something. _The FBI turned the heat up on the gang.
 The police turned up the heat on the people who park illegally every day._
 __turning the tables__ :two::hammer: _Feds turning the tables on sexual predators._
 __twiddle one’s thumbs__ :astonished: Be bored or idle, as in _There I sat for three hours, twiddling my thumbs, while he made call after call._ This expression alludes to the habit of idly turning one’s thumbs about one another during a period of inactivity.
-__two-way street__ _n_ An arrangement or a situation involving reciprocal obligation or mutual action.
+__two-way street__ _n_ :two: An arrangement or a situation involving reciprocal obligation or mutual action.
+A situation in which both sides must put forth an equal amount of effort to achieve a desired result. _Respect is a two-way street—you have to give it if you expect to receive it._
 __uh-oh__ _interj_ _Uh-oh.
 The cops are here._
 __uncanny valley__ :three::hammer:
 __under (one’s) belt__ :two: __1__ In one’s scope of experience. _Once you get a few more major league games under your belt, you’ll feel more comfortable._ _I’ll have a degree under my belt._ __2__ Ingested or consumed. _He should be less cranky after he gets some food under his belt._